avl/noatun/docs/docs.md

 requirements.

 ## Key types
-Hashmaps are a central datatype, that is well suited for use with noatun (see type `NoatunHashmap`).
+Hashmaps are a central datatype, that is well suited for use with noatun (see type `prelude::NoatunHashMap`).
 Hashmap keys must be pods.
-In addition, they must implement the `NoatunKey`-trait.
+In addition, they must implement the `prelude::NoatunKey`-trait.
 This trait provides predictable (non-randomized) hashing.
 The regular rust hash functions can't be used since the random seed is different for each execution, making on-disk hashmaps invalid after restart.